standardebooks/manual/8-typography.rst

 			<p>I rattled off, “<i epub:type="z3998:grapheme">t</i>-<i epub:type="z3998:grapheme">h</i>-<i epub:type="z3998:grapheme">i</i>-<i epub:type="z3998:grapheme">r</i>-<i epub:type="z3998:grapheme">d</i>, third.”</p>

 	#.
+These exceptions are not set with italics:

+		- :string:`minding one’s p’s and q’s`

+#.
 Individual letters that are *not* graphemes or phonemes (for example letters that might be referring to names, the shapes of the letters themselves, musical notes or keys, or concepts) are *not* italicized.

 	.. code:: html